-All students, except those registered in the BEd/AD (see Programs), BSc (see Degree of Bachelor of Science) and BSc (Environmental and Conservation Sciences - Bilingual) (see The program) must complete a minimum of ★9 of French (FRANC or CA FR), including FRANC 322.
+All students, except those registered in the BEd/AD (see Programs), BSc (see Degree of Bachelor of Science) and BSc (Environmental and Conservation Sciences - Bilingual) (see The program) must complete a minimum of ★9 of French (FRANC), including FRANC 322.
 Students in the BScN (Bilingual) program should consult Course sequence.

-The objective of French language courses is to teach the student to speak and write clearly and correctly in situations that arise in everyday personal or professional life.
-The unique intercultural context that is Faculté Saint-Jean provides an ideal environment for such development.
+The objective of French language courses is to help the student speak and write clearly and correctly in situations that arise in everyday personal or professional life.
+The unique intercultural context that is Faculté Saint-Jean provides an ideal environment for such linguistic development.